Vibha04p/sql-business-insights/notes/ecom_schema.md

        email	6,995
        affiliate	6,030

-   Highest is through organic sessions followed by the rest.
+   The highest is through organic sessions, followed by the rest.
    No null/missing values observed.

 7.payment_transactions